Razacx/Advent-of-Code-2018/README.md

 _Part 1 was very easy_
 _In part 2 it took me way to long to figure out that the tailing score can also occur when in the middle of adding digits to the recipe list_
 _Honestly, I didn't like that catch.
 Felt like it wasn't clear enough from the problem description_

+### _15/12 (~4h)_

+_Whew._
+_Path-finding was certainly the hardest part of this exercise_
+_I was planning to make a UI for this like I did for day 13, but I honestly don't want to touch this anymore_

+_The problem was taking me too long, so I just tried to hack together a solution_
+_As a result, the code is an absolute mess now_